Skip to content

 Stuttgart occupied a great place in the ancient era.
 It witnessed several political and social events and is considered the first settlement in old Germany.

 The people of Stuttgart resisted the Romans and expelled them through the Rhine and Danube rivers in the 3rd century.
-Then the city fell under the control of the Franks and was later occupied by the Roman Empire.
+The city then fell under the control of the Franks and was later occupied by the Roman Empire.

 The ancient city of Stuttgart was destroyed during the outbreak of World War II, to which Germany was one of the parties.
 The city was later rebuilt with a mix of modern and historical architecture.